qwertytops/DepartureBoard/README.md

 - closing the terminal

 ## Bugs
-Please report any bugs to Qwertytops on the RailOS Discord or via Discord DMs
+Please report any bugs to Qwertytops on the RailOS Discord, via Discord DMs, or as an issue on https://github.com/qwertytops/DepartureBoard